Decentralized Autonomous Organization (DAO) Treated as General Partnership for Liability Purposes–Samuels v. Lido DAO

 Of course, if an after-market token purchaser becomes a general partner of an organization with legacy liabilities, the buyer would be stepping into potentially limitless exposure.
 That potential exposure would chill token purchases quite a bit.
 The solution would be to properly form the DAO as a legal entity that protects investors interests (a corporation, or even an LLP), but that’s not what happened here.

-This ruling is on a motion to dismiss, the plaintiff’s case may still fall apart.
+This ruling is on a motion to dismiss, and the plaintiff’s case may still fall apart.
 So perhaps the investors will find a way to turn this ruling around, but otherwise, it poses significant risk to them and possibly will impact many key aspects of the crypto industry.

 Case Citation: Samuels v.
 Lido DAO, 2024 U.S. Dist.
 LEXIS 209474 (N.D.
 Cal.
 Nov.
 18, 2024)